effektif/admin-docs/docs/installation.rst

 * Debian Stable Release 64-bit
 * Microsoft Windows Server 64-bit

-*Important: In general, it is possible to install Signavio Workflow on other Linux distributions.
-However, the installation process can differ from the following instructions and the Signavio team cannot offer official support in case of an installation problem.*
+.. important:: In general, it is possible to install Signavio Workflow on other Linux distributions.
+However, the installation process can differ from the following instructions and the Signavio team cannot offer official support in case of an installation problem.

 You are advised to use a 64-bit operating system in order to be able to assign more than 1.5GB of heap space to the Java VM.
 Furthermore, MongoDB is limited to 2GB of content on 32-bit operating systems.